jan-rl/the-prancing-bard/README.txt

 This is for Windows, running the .exe should be enough.
 As the MSVCR90.dll is not bundled with this programm, you may need to download the Microsoft Visual C++ 2008 Redistributable Package (http://www.microsoft.com/en-us/download/details.aspx?id=29) .

+LICENSE

+Full credit and props to libtcod and the python tutorial code, it is the basis of this and more or less still visible.
+Licenses for libtcodpy and Bearlibterminal are as indicated in the files.
+My code is public domain, no copyright, spread the love.

 DISCLAIMER

-Full credit and props to libtcod and the python tutorial code, it is the basis and not my code.

-Some of the code is based on my previous roguelike "rng clrc" https://sites.google.com/site/rngclrc/ The timing scheduler is from RogueBasin: http://www.roguebasin.com/index.php?title=A_simple_turn_scheduling_system_--_Python_implementation
+Some of the code is based on my previous roguelike "rng clrc" https://jan-rl.itch.io/rng-clrc-a-roguelike The timing scheduler is from RogueBasin: http://www.roguebasin.com/index.php?title=A_simple_turn_scheduling_system_--_Python_implementation
-REXpaint was used to draw interface and effects:
-XP_loader was used from RCIX:
-The attack sprite was inspired by:
+REXpaint was used to draw interface and effects: https://www.gridsagegames.com/rexpaint/ XP_loader was used from RCIX: https://github.com/RinCamelia/XPLoader The attack sprite was inspired by:

 This is code writte by a hobbyist.
 I am not a programmer by education.
 Although I write and use this code on my machine without any known issues, download and execution is at your own risk.